convexset/meteor-three-way/README.md

 ## Notes

 Pre-v0.1.2, there was the issue of a race condition when multiple fields with the same top level field (e.g.: `particulars.name` and `particulars.hobbies.4.hobbyId`) would be updated tens of milliseconds apart.
 The [observer callbacks](http://docs.meteor.com/#/full/observe_changes) would send entire top level sub-objects even if a single primitive value deep within was updated.
 It was addressed with (i) queueing implemented via promise chains of Meteor methods grouped by top-level fields plus a delay before next Meteor method being triggered, and (ii) field specific updaters (with individual throttling/debouncing) to avoid inadvertent skipping of updates from sub-fields (due to debounce/throttle effects on a method being used to update multiple sub-fields).

-## Roadmap

- - ThreeWay instances in child templates to notify parent templates of their existence.
-Child instances to find their parent. =)